What is Legionnaires’ disease?

 What are the symptoms of Legionnaires’ disease?

-The symptoms of Legionnaires’ disease are similar to other pneumonias: shortness of breath, coughing, head and muscle aches, and fever.
-Diarrhea, nausea and confusion are less common.
+The symptoms of Legionnaires’ disease are similar to other pneumonia: shortness of breath, coughing, head, and muscle aches, and fever.
+Diarrhea, nausea, and confusion are less common.
 Symptoms begin between two days and two weeks after exposure.

 Infection with the bacteria can also cause Pontiac Fever, which is less serious and includes the above symptoms that are not related to the respiratory system.